johnramal/data_jobs_pak/readme.md

   ![blob chart](/insights_graphs/top_skills_distribution_blob.png)

 - **Required Skills by Job Posting**: The radar chart illustrates the specific skill requirements as mentioned in job postings, reinforcing the prominence of Python, SQL, AWS, and Tableau.
+Data engineer postings were most demanding in terms of technical skills, while less than 50 percent of postings for data analysts, had any technical skills mentioned.

   ![required skills](/insights_graphs/job_requirement_radar.png)